Phenylephrine: Chemistry

 Phenylephrine is a substituted phenethylamine and can also be referred to structurally as (R)-β,3-dihydroxy-N-methylphenethylamine.
 It is closely structurally related to epinephrine (adrenaline; 3,4,β-trihydroxy-N-methylphenethylamine), differing from it only in the absence of one hydroxyl group on the phenyl ring.
 It is a chiral compound and is used as the enantiopure (R)-stereoisomer.
 The racemic form has not been formally named or used.

 Phenylephrine is the N-methylated derivative of norfenefrine (3,β-dihydroxyphenethylamine).
 The racemic N-ethyl analogue is etilefrine (ethylphenephrine).
 Synephrine (p-synephrine, oxedrine; 4,β-dihydroxyphenethylamine) is a positional isomer of phenylephrine.
 In contrast to epinephrine and norepinephrine (noradrenaline; 3,4,β-trihydroxyphenethylamine), phenylephrine is not a catecholamine since it does not have two hydroxyl groups on its phenyl ring.
 Besides the catecholamines, the chemical structure of phenylephrine somewhat resembles that of amphetamine (α-methylphenethylamine).
 However, phenylephrine does not have a methyl group at the α carbon and hence is not an amphetamine itself.

 Phenylephrine is a small-molecule compound with the molecular formula C_{9}H_{13}NO_{2} and a molecular weight of 167.205 g/mol.
 It is a highly hydrophilic compound, with an experimental log P of -0.3.
 Phenylephrine is used medically almost always as the hydrochloride salt.
 However, the free base form and the tannate salt have also been used pharmaceutically to a much lesser extent.

 Pivenfrine is the 3-pivalate ester of phenylephrine and has much greater lipophilicity in comparison.

 History

 Phenylephrine was first patented in 1927 and was first introduced for medical use in 1938.

 Society and culture

 Names

 Phenylephrine is the generic name of the drug and its INN, BAN, and DCF, while its USAN and BANM in the case of the hydrochloride salt are phenylephrine hydrochloride.
 Synonyms of phenylephrine include phenephrine, fenefrine, L-m-synephrine, metaoxedrine, neo-oxedrine, mesatonum, neosynephrine, and m-sympatol.
 Brand names of phenylephrine include Neosynephrine or Neo-Synephrine and Sudafed PE, among numerous others.
+It is sometimes referred to as simply "neo," an abbreviation of the trade name Neo-Synephrine, especially in critical care settings.